crinis/typo3-docker/README.md

 ## Usage of Composer based images

-These images make assumptions about the structure of your project that is based when running `composer create-project typo3/cms-base-distribution`.
+These images make assumptions about the structure of your project that is based on the one created by running `composer create-project typo3/cms-base-distribution`.
 If you have a different structure you might have to adjust the image or your project.

 If there is no "composer.json" file in the root of your project it will create a new project with the TYPO3 base distribution.
 Public files are served from the "/var/www/html/public/" directory.

 ## Usage of legacy images